Guanglong/p4.monkeyaround.biz/README.md

 Application name: Weight and See

 It provides a platform for people to monitor weight loss progress.

-Where user
+At Weight and See,  user
 1) signs in,
 2) Set a goal of weight by certain number of days,
-3) See the nice chart displayed. and see the prediction based on the data :-(
+3) Log the weight data, see the nice chart displayed, and the prediction based on the data :-(

 Pleas note that the following list of features:

-1): user's sign-up IP address, most recent login IP address are recorded 2): email notification upon sign up (if email is deliverable) 3): Sign-in, Sign-Up Via AJAX.
+1): user's sign-up IP address and the most recent login IP address are recorded 2): email notification upon sign up (if email is deliverable) 3): Sign-in, Sign-Up Via AJAX.
 4): Duplicate Email Validation done by both the server-side PHP, and the client side javascript.